cryptpad/blog/posts/Most-Secure-CryptPad-Usage.md

 ---
-title: The title of the post # TODO
+title: The most secure way to use CryptPad
 date: 2022-12-24 # TODO
 author: Theo von Arx
 lang: en
-summary: # TODO
+summary: We show you in which scenario CryptPad is secure, and give you ideas for concrete actions for a safe CryptPad usage.
-cover: /images/forms_chart_timeline.png
+cover: /images/swallow_key.png
 tags:
 - security
 - tutorials
+- privacy
 ---

-Goals:
+You're looking for a privacy-focused collaboration tool?
+Well, you already found it!
+But what does privacy in this context actually mean?
+And how is it technically enforced?
+Are there any additional precautiousness needed for an extra safe usage of CryptPad?

+In this blog post we will answer these and other questions.
+We will show you in which scenario CryptPad is secure, and give you ideas for concrete actions for a safe CryptPad usage.
-* While we do the most possible to make CryptPad secure, the security depends on how it's used.
+While we do the most possible to make CryptPad secure, the security also depends on how you use it.
-* Explain a bit of how it works under the hood for tech-savy people.
-* Give concrete actions for a safe CryptPad usage.

 ## 🧑‍🏫 Preliminaries